srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 ### Exercise 8: Create Downstream Device Identity in IoT Hub

-In this exercise, you will create a new IoT Device identity in Azure IoT Hub for the downstream IoT device.
+In this exercise, you will create a new IoT device identity in Azure IoT Hub for the downstream IoT device.
 This device identity will be configured so that the Azure IoT Edge Gateway is a parent device for this downstream device.

 1. If necessary, log in to your Azure portal using your Azure account credentials.